Hi! My name is Annie Grace.

 There are so many things!
 I would have to say I would definitely use that money to help with the poverty rates here in Cape Breton, as well as our mental health facilities and overall health care.

-Some of my favourite items here in the shop would have to be the Covered By Hope items.
+Some of my favorite items here in the shop would have to be the Covered By Hope items.
 The proceeds go to such a wonderful cause.
 All the items are made at the Hope House, which is Cape Breton's first live in recovery home for women.
 I love the Kindred Clothing, a Canadian made ethical clothing line.
 I also love some of the cute items like earrings and socks from Mimi & August.

 What would you tell your 13 year old self about life thus far?